PythonRSAS/pythonrsas.github.io/_posts/2020-01-08-3-Linear-Regression I---OLS.md

 >>> result = smod.fit()
 >>> print(result.summary())
 ```
-To get p-values and other statistical metrics like those from SAS and R, we use the Python statsmodels library.

 For plain OLS, we recommend we use <code class="coding">statsmodels.formula.api</code> instead of <code class="coding">statsmodels.api</code>, even though their names sound similar.
 The formula api uses the <code class="coding">patsy</code> package to convert data and formula into matrices.
 The latter requires adding a column of constants to the array of independent variables commonly denoted as “X”.